xmnlab/xmnlab/README.md

 are: LLVM, ibis-framework, pandas, PostgreSQL, Django, Django-rest framework, fastapi, flask, GraphQL, Vue.js, JQuery, conda/conda-constructor/conda-build, Docker, mkdocs, and others.

-As an Open Science enthusiast, I’ve also recently contributed to PyOpenSci as a package reviewer, review editor, and advisor, and I am leading a community called Open Science Labs, that aims to create an open and safe space for learning, teaching and sharing knowledge, besides generating opoortunities among the community and projects affiliated..
+As an Open Science enthusiast, I’ve also recently contributed to pyOpenSci as a package reviewer, review editor, and advisor, and I am leading a community called Open Science Labs, that aims to create an open and safe space for learning, teaching and sharing knowledge, besides generating opoortunities among the community and projects affiliated.

-- 🌱 I’m currently working on the ArxLang, a compiler that aims to have Apache Arrow datatype as native datatypes.
-- 👯 I’m looking to collaborate on compiler projects
-- 🤔 I’m looking for help with [opensciencelabs](https://discord.opensciencelabs.org)
-- 📫 How to reach me: [twitter](https://twitter.com/xmnlab) and [linkedin](https://www.linkedin.com/in/ivan-ogasawara/)
+How to reach me: [twitter](https://twitter.com/xmnlab) and [linkedin](https://www.linkedin.com/in/ivan-ogasawara/)
-- 😄 Pronouns: he/him

-Some of the projects I've been working recently:
+### Some open source projects that I've been working recently:

 ## [ArtBox](https://osl-incubator.github.io/artbox/)